 Your social media outlets are also a perfect venue to establish your authority and reputation in your given market.
 Properly utilized, your social media profiles can help you build customer confidence in you and your brand.

 Not to mention, the social signals that you're creating increase your SEO value and round out your backlink profile.
 Google loves this activity and will reward your site with increased authority in your industry.

 Finally, social media plays a vital role in promoting your website and content.
 One of the pillars of good SEO and digital marketing is providing the public with valuable content that they will find useful and engaging, and that will inspire them to revisit your website and convert into paying customers.

-But, high quality content can only succeed if it is seen by as many people possible.
+But, high-quality content can only succeed if it is seen by as many people as possible.
 You must take this step even further.
-It’s critical that you build social media campaigns against your best content and auto-schedule tweets, or posts on other platforms.
+It's critical that you build social media campaigns against your best content and auto-schedule tweets, or posts on other platforms.

 - Go to Google Analytics and see which content is performing the best under Acquisition -> SEO -> Landing Pages.
 This assumes you've properly tied your analytics to your Google Webmaster Tools account.

 - Consider using a URL shortening service such as Bitly.
 Not only will this make your URLs much shorter (allowing for longer copy), but it will also give you click tracking on your highest-performing campaigns.
 Enter your URL and it will provide the shortened version.

 - Choose 5-8 pieces of content, and now it's time to get crafty.
 Write about 20 different variations (adding relevant hashtags) for each piece of content.